Avaiga/taipy-doc/docs/relnotes.md

    - The data node of a scenario or a pipeline can now be accessed at the scenario or pipeline levels.
    - When submitting a scenario, a pipeline or a task, a list of jobs or a Job will be returned.
-   - A submitted job, a pending job or a blocked job can be canceled.
+   - A job whose status is `SUBMITTED`, `PENDING`, or `BLOCKED`, can be canceled.
 When canceling the job, its subsequent jobs will be abandoned.
-On the other hand, running job, completed job, skipped job, failed job, canceled job and abandoned job cannot be canceled.
-When the cancel method is called on a running job, a completed job or a skipped job, its subsequent jobs will be abandoned while its status remains unchanged.
+On the other hand, a job whose status is `RUNNING`, `COMPLETED`, `SKIPPED`, `FAILED`, `CANCELED`, or `ABANDONED`, cannot be canceled.
+When the cancel method is called on a job with its status being either `RUNNING`, `COMPLETED`, or `SKIPPED`, its subsequent jobs will be abandoned while its status remains unchanged.

 ## Community edition: 1.1